 We’d staff it with individuals who have committed acts of domestic abuse, but who have successfully changed.
 These courageous individuals would be an invaluable resource to others at the start of their journey by sharing their stories, answering questions, and giving advice if needed.

-We plan to build that community in the near future—one where individuals seeking help can be connected to those whose are most capable of offering it.
-If you are looking for answers, especially for an answer you don’t find on our site, we’d like to hear from you.
-If you’ve already been down this road and found the joy and freedom that comes with being able to have a violence and abuse-free relationship, we want to hear from you as well.
+By the way, if you’ve already been down this road and found the joy and freedom that comes with being able to have a violence and abuse-free relationship, we want to hear from you as well.
 Your voice is the domestic violence help thousands who are looking for.

 If you’ve found the joy and freedom that comes with a violence and abuse-free relationship, we want to hear from you.